Time Dependent Rindler Hamiltonian Eigen States in Momentum Space: Wavefunctions in Space-Time Coordinates

 where $N$ is the normalization constant.
 On evaluating the Fourier transform, we get

 The normalized form of the wave function is given by

 The probability density is given by

 Obviously the probability density, i.e., the probability of existence of the particle becomes zero for both $t\longrightarrow 0$ and $t\longrightarrow \infty$.
-Then in between there is some time at which the probability of existence becomes maximum, given by
+Then in between, there is some specific value of time at which the probability of existence becomes maximum, given by

 This condition gives

 This is the time at which the probability of existence becomes maximum.
 In fig.(6) we have plotted the scaled quantity